 During the 1960s, Dennis Hopper

-carried a camera everywhere—on film sets and locations, at parties, in diners, bars and galleries, driving on freeways and walking on political marches.
+—on film sets and locations, at parties, in diners, bars and galleries, driving on freeways, and walking in political marches.
 He photographed movie idols, pop stars, writers, artists, girlfriends, and complete strangers.
 Along the way he captured some of the most intriguing moments of his generation with a keen and intuitive eye.

 in the studio, Andy Warhol